prided8297/jekyll-now/_posts/2018-01-12-W1-IT-blog---getting-to-grips-with-GitHub.md

 ---
-title: W1 IT blog - getting to grips with GitHub
+title: W1 IT blog - getting to grips with GitHub and fuze boxes
 layout: post
 author: harvey.wonnacott
 permalink: /w1-it-blog---getting-to-grips-with-github/